Dapagliflozin: History

+In the DAPA‑HF clinical trial, when dapagliflozin was added to standard therapy in adults with symptomatic heart failure and reduced ejection fraction, the risk of worsening heart failure or cardiovascular death was reduced.
+It also reduced the risk of death from any cause (approximately 17% lower risk) compared with placebo over an average of about 18 months.
+In DECLARE‑TIMI 58, a clinical trial which included adults with type 2 diabetes and cardiovascular risk, dapagliflozin reduced heart failure hospitalisations and improved the combined outcome of death from a heart related cause or heart failure hospitalisation.
+However, dapagliflozin did not reduce the overall number of deaths from any cause compared with placebo when all participants were considered together.

 The safety and effectiveness of dapagliflozin were evaluated in a randomized, double-blind, placebo-controlled study of 4,744 participants.
 The average age of participants was 66 years and more participants were male (77%) than female.
 To determine the drug's effectiveness, investigators examined the occurrence of cardiovascular death, hospitalization for heart failure, and urgent heart failure visits.
 Participants were randomly assigned to receive a once-daily dose of either 10 mg of dapagliflozin or a placebo (inactive treatment).
 After about 18 months, people who received dapagliflozin had fewer cardiovascular deaths, hospitalizations for heart failure, and urgent heart-failure visits than those receiving the placebo.

 In July 2020, the FDA granted AstraZeneca a Fast Track Designation in the US for the development of dapagliflozin to reduce the risk of hospitalization for heart failure or cardiovascular death in adults following a heart attack.

 In August 2020, detailed results from the Phase III DAPA-CKD trial reportedly showed that dapagliflozin on top of standard of care reduced the composite measure of worsening of renal function or risk of cardiovascular or renal death by 39% compared to placebo (p<0.0001) in patients with chronic kidney disease stages 2–4 and elevated urinary albumin excretion.
 The results were consistent in patients both with and without type 2 diabetes.

 In April 2021, the FDA expanded the indications for dapagliflozin to include reducing the risk of kidney function decline, kidney failure, cardiovascular death, and hospitalization for heart failure in adults with chronic kidney disease who are at risk of disease progression.
 The efficacy of dapagliflozin to improve kidney outcomes and reduce cardiovascular death in people with chronic kidney disease was evaluated in a multicenter, double-blind study of 4,304 participants.